j2store/userguide/secure_trading.md

 To configure the plugin you should perform the following steps:

-1 - Head again to 'Joomla Admin' - 'Extensions Manager' - 'Plugin Manager'.
+1. Head again to 'Joomla Admin' - 'Extensions Manager' - 'Plugin Manager'.
-2 - Locate 'SecureTrading Payments' and open it.
+2. Locate 'SecureTrading Payments' and open it.
-3 - A list of options will now appear.
+3. A list of options will now appear.
 Configure these to your liking and then click 'Save'.

-Payment option title - Enter a name that will appear in the payment option section in the checkout.
+**Payment option title** - Enter a name that will appear in the payment option section in the checkout.

-SecureTrading Site Reference - Site reference provided by the Secure Trading.
+**SecureTrading Site Reference** - Site reference provided by the Secure Trading.

-Settlement Status - This is the settlement status that will be applied to all successful transactions.
+**Settlement Status** - This is the settlement status that will be applied to all successful transactions.
 The default status is "0".

-Settlement Due Date - This is the number of days you wish to wait before retrieving funds from your customers' account.
+**Settlement Due Date** - This is the number of days you wish to wait before retrieving funds from your customers' account.
 The default value is "Process Immediately".

-Site Security Password - This is used to generate the Site Security hash.
+**Site Security Password** - This is used to generate the Site Security hash.
 This option is discussed further in section 2.5.

-Use Notification service - Select this option to enable the notification service.
+**Use Notification service** - Select this option to enable the notification service.
 This option is discussed further in section 2.6.

-Notification Password - This is the notification hash.
+**Notification Password** - This is the notification hash.
 This option is discussed further in section 2.6.

 ------------------
 2.3.
 Notification